julian-swart/big_rock/README.md

 - Boats have to radio-in and report any activity, such as hooking-up to a fish, losing a fish, releasing a fish, or boating a fish.

 - A blue marlin must weigh at least 400 pounds in order to qualify.
-If the fish is brought to land and does not weigh at least 400 pounds, that boat is penalized $10,000.
+If the fish is brought to land and does not weigh at least 400 pounds, that boat is penalized 400 points in the release division and 400 lbs on the next fish they land (if they land another one).
+This makes it very difficult to win any prize money.

 - There are many other rules that we won't go into detail about here (including acceptable baits and supplies, condition of the fish when weighing, etc).